lbrulet/APINIT/README.md

 APINIT is a setup of an apiREST using nodeJS with a mongo database and Docker.

-There is a simple model of user implemented with these methods (GET/POST/PUT/DELETE), and an authentification service using LocalPassport and JWT.
+There is a simple model of user implemented with these methods (GET/POST/PUT/DELETE), and an authentification service using JWT.

 ## Installation